Estate Planning in Reading & Henley

 The administration of an Estate will often break down into four stages, some of which may overlap, and our experienced team can help guide and advise on all or parts of the process:

-- Probate – The process from the death of an individual up to the application for a grant of probate, will involve establishing details of the assets of their estate and obtaining valuations of those assets and, where appropriate, completing an inheritance tax return and paying any inheritance tax that may be due on the estate before the application for the grant of probate may be made.
+- Probate – The process from the death of an individual up to the application for a grant of probate, will involve establishing details of the assets of their estate and obtaining valuations of those assets, completing an inheritance tax return and where appropriate paying any inheritance tax that may be due on the estate before the application for the grant of probate may be made.

 - Gathering the assets – Registering the grant of probate once it has been issued by the Court with the various asset holders and cashing in the assets of the estate and gathering them together; bank accounts, shareholdings and any property to be sold.

 - Tax and Administration – The executors will need to pay the debts of the estate and deal with various complex administrative matters, in particular liaising with HMRC in relation to tax affairs.